zoechbauer/z-control-qr-code-generator/docs/upload-to-google-playstore/GOOGLE_PLAY_DEPLOYMENT_GUIDE.md

 # Google Play Store Deployment Guide

-## Complete Step-by-Step Process for z-control QR Code App
+## Complete Step-by-Step Process for z-control QR Code Generator App

 > **Use this guide every time you want to deploy to Google Play Store**
 > _Works for both first-time uploads and updates_